 Custom PC Is Best For Enthusiasts

 There are two main obstacles for people who want to get a new PC when considering a custom-built one.
-The first is the need for the necessary knowledge of how components work and whether they are compatible.
+The first is the need for the basic knowledge of how components work and whether they are compatible.
 The second is the process of putting it all together.